 - Cashews: These add an amazing crunch which is a lovely texture against the soft pasta.
 Plus, it complements the celery pesto, that also uses cashews.

-- Parmesan: Scattered over the top to serve, this rich cheese adds both creaminess and umami, that wonderful super-savoury flavour.
+- Parmesan cheese: Scattered over the top to serve, this rich cheese adds both creaminess and umami, that wonderful super-savoury flavour.

 How to make celery pesto rigatoni